nbaua/nbaua/README.md

 **I love to work on open source technologies in both web and mobile sphere.**

-**When I am not working on commercial projects, I learn on to new technologies**
+**When I am not working on commercial projects, I learn on to new technologies and work on open source projects.**

 Some of the technologies which I am confident working with